Antar74/M-M-M-S-S-S-I-I-I/README.md

 **Metro Engine**: a simple metronome with the metro object.

 **Step Meter**: takes a pulse and arranges it in a meter that can have up to 16 beats per measure.
 The measure can be shifted and shortened to achieve greater flexibility.
+Uses a counter object from MarkEx external library.

 **Beat Multiplets (bM)**: takes a beat and subdivides it to make tuplets.